What Do They Know Anyway...

 Any business or person who has done well in their field has its share of detractors.
 Springset is no different.

 As you talk to various people, especially "show" people, about Gordon Setters, you will occasionally hear innuendoes, slurs and statements that are actually slanderous made by people who have never been to Springset.
+In fact, most have never even met or talked to us!
 It seems as though it is easier to criticize and tear down someone than to give them credit for achievement.
 It is also easier to believe that when others have achieved what you cannot, that they have done so by taking unethical shortcuts than by hard work, perseverance and dedication.

 Fld Ch.
 Danny Boy O' Boy is the greatest sire in Gordon Setters in the world - that is proven by the successes of his descendants!
 People who love to gossip, and who resented his abilities started the story that his sire was an English Setter.
 When I first heard that story it hurt, and still does.